-Suzanne Cohen is a filmmaker/educator with a background in producing documentary and animation for web and broadcast (‘Ice Cream and Jelly’ Channel 4).
-She is a Digital Media lecturer at London Metropolitan University with extensive experience of delivering innovative and socially aware participatory film projects in museums, formal educational settings and in the community (Wellcome Collection, National Museums of Scotland, Rowan Arts).
+She is a Digital Filmmaking lecturer at London Metropolitan University with extensive experience of delivering innovative and socially aware participatory film projects in museums, formal educational settings and in the community (Wellcome Collection, National Museums of Scotland, British Museum).

 Suzanne is passionate about working with marginalised groups to change public perceptions.
 Her documentary ‘Beautiful Sentence’ about an inspirational poet working in a women’s prison has been shown at the House of Commons as well as on TV, festivals and conferences around the world.
 A separate animated film made with women in the prison ‘You can be my Friend’ won a Koestler Trust Platinum Award.

 She has been commissioned to make a number of animated films aimed at (and in collaboration with) young people including ‘The SNAC Promo’ and ‘Why I had an FGC’ a documentary for the UK Social Services using the real voices of vulnerable young people to persuade others to have family group conferencing (an intervention for youths on the child protection register or on the verge of offending).